What Is The Full Form Of LLC?

 #2 – Flexibility

 LLCs are subject to lesser regulations and disclosure-related requirements.
 Therefore, this structure provides a more flexible environment to work in.
 It is popular with smaller organizations to create this form of a structure due to restrictions of funds and manpower

 #3 – Protection of Personal Assets

 #4 – Fiduciary Duty

-After the ruling in Delaware LLC Act, 2013 it was established that the owners have a Fiduciary duty towards the LLC and its members which implies that they have to act in the best interest of the LLC and its members.
-This is to protect the rights of the LLC from the ill intent of owners who would want to misuse the limited liability protection of this organization structure.
+After the ruling in Delaware LLC Act, 2013, it was established that the owners have a Fiduciary duty towards the LLC and its members, which implies that they have to act in the best interest of the LLC and its members.
+This is to protect the LLC’s rights from the ill intent of owners who would want to misuse the limited liability protection of this organization structure.

 #5 – Operating Agreement

 #6 – Legal Registration

-A state-specific registration is required for an LLC to start transacting, this somewhat similar to a certificate of commencement of business.
+A state-specific registration is required for an LLC to start transacting.
+This somewhat similar to a certificate of commencement of business.
 Formation of the LLC is similar to receiving a certificate of incorporation.
 Still, before the LLC can begin the business, it needs to register itself as per the guidelines of the state.

 #7 – Taxation

-If there is only one owner of an LLC, then it falls under a disregarded entity and is taxed as per the individual tax rate.
+If there is only one LLC owner, then it falls under a disregarded entity and is taxed as per the individual tax rate.
 The income or loss is specified in the Schedule C of individual tax returns.
-If there are multiple owners, it is taxed as per partnership taxation rules and the individuals mention the income as per the reward ratio specified in the operating agreement.
-However, an LLC has the option of registering itself as a corporation for taxation purposes if it feels this is appropriate.
+If there are multiple owners, it is taxed as per partnership taxation rules, and the individuals mention the income as per the reward ratio specified in the operating agreement.
+However, an LLC can register itself as a corporation for taxation purposes if it feels this is appropriate.